Hojicha Bubble Tea

 - Hojicha tea can be steeped and made ahead of time.
 It can be stored (without sugar or milk added) in the refrigerator for up to 4 days.

-- Allow boba to cool slightly after cooking, but serve while they’re still warm for the best bubble tea.
+- Allow boba to cool slightly after cooking, but serve while they’re still very warm for the best texture.

 Related